 Don't crowd your cookie sheet

-You'll store these gluten free molasses cookies the same way you would store any other.
-Package them up in a glass container with a lid, and they should maintain their texture on your kitchen counter for at least a few days.
+These are really soft, tender cookies that don't dry out quickly.
+They'll stay fresh covered in a covered dish on the counter for at least 3 days.
 If it's warm and humid in your kitchen, the cookies may get a little sticky, since they're so soft.

 The dairy in these cookies comes only from the 4 tablespoons of butter.
-If you're dairy-free, Iโd recommend trying to replace the butter with vegan butter like Miyokoโs Kitchen or Melt brand.
+If you're dairy-free, Iโd recommend trying to replace the butter with vegan butter like Miyokoโs Creamery or Melt brand.

-I donโt recommend using Earth Balance buttery sticks in place of butter, since they contain too much moisture.
+I donโt recommend using Earth Balance buttery sticks in place of butter, since they contain too much moisture and salt.
 The cookies are already soft and spread just the right amount.
-More moisture would lead to more spread, in an unpleasant way.

 There are two whole eggs in this recipe, and they are a very important part of the texture and structure.
-You could try replacing each with one โchia eggโ (1 tablespoon ground white chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel), but Iโm not entirely sure if it would work.
+You could try replacing each with one โchia eggโ (1 tablespoon ground white chia seeds + 1 tablespoon lukewarm water, mixed and allowed to gel) or one “flax egg.”

-If you'd like to make a vegan molasses cookies, just follow my substitution notes above for eliminating dairy and eggs, and be sure that your sugars aren't processed with bone char.
-Keep in mind, though, that the more ingredients you switch out, the less likely your cookies will turn out like mine did.
+If you'd like to make a vegan molasses cookies, you can try following the substitution notes above for eliminating dairy and eggs, and be sure that your sugars aren't processed with bone char.

 FAQs